ibuetler/p3s-twitter/Tutorial.md

  ![screenshot](/media/challenge/png/Screenshot_developer_tools.png)

-As an alternative you could also print the html variable from the above snippet to the console.
-But this will be very unstructered and hard to read.
+As an alternative, you could also print the HTML variable from the above snippet to the console.
+But this will be very unstructured and hard to read.

  Now try to find the corresponding tag that contains all tweets as a small hint all tweets are kept in a list.

  <details><summary>Click for Solution</summary>
 <p>

-In Twitter all tweets are contained in a div-elment that has the class "stream-container".
-In this container the tweets are embedded as a list.
+In Twitter, all tweets are contained in a div-element that has the class "stream-container".
+In this container, the tweets are embedded as a list.
 Every tweet is a List-element (li HTML-Tag) with the the following data attribute "data-item-typ = tweet".

 This Code illustrates how to receive all tweets with beautiful soup: